juan-chapur/juan-chapur/README.md

 - 💼 I'm currently working on my Portfolio.

-- I'm mostly focused on Javascript and in particular Frontend Development ⌨️.
+- I'm mostly focused on Frontend Development ⌨️.

 ### Where to find me